cestpasphoto/cestpasphoto.github.io/README.md

 You can find higher performance application on this [repo](https://github.com/cestpasphoto/alpha-zero-general), requiring you to install python and many other modules.

-## Online Splendor AI
+## Online Smallworld AI

 Using same AI as Santorini, described above.
-Supporting 2, 3 and 4 players.
+Supporting 2 players only.
+Each token movement is considered as one move.

 ### Strength

-Compared to the only AI I found: \>90% winrate against [Lapidary AI](https://github.com/inclement/lapidary-ai) - 10 wins in 10 games, with a median 14 points difference (median game is 16-2).

-Details: needed to reproduce Lapidary "behavior" (only to win gold even if one has 10 gems, new card from deck appears on the right instead of replacing old card slot).
-My AI doesn't allow simultaneously giving back and taking gems so I needed to do some hack.
-Lapidary is aware of card in deck, whereas mine wasn't (I always replaced random card by the one chose by Lapidary).
-My AI was running in "native" mode, meaning 400 rollouts per move.
-My AI doesn't know which cards will be drawn.
+No objective tests done.
+Note that randomness can have a lot of impact on this game but benchmarks should be done carefully.
 The training has been fully done on CPU, check [my repo](https://github.com/cestpasphoto/alpha-zero-general).

+The UI also propose "undervolted" settings: instead of exploring 1600 future positions, it explores 400 or 100 or 25 or 10 of them to reduce strength.

+## Online Santorini AI

+This AI is based on AlphaZero training.
+I have reused an existing training engine and significantly modified it, I fully implemented everything else from game logic, ML network design, training tuning, port to browser and JS/HTML interface.

+### Strength

+Compared to best AI I found:
+* \>95% winrate against [Ai Ai](http://mrraow.com/index.php/aiai-home/aiai/) - 20 wins in 20 games
+  * Even running a degraded version of mine leads to >90% winrate - 10 wins in 10 games
+* 98+% win rate against [BoardSpace AI](https://www.boardspace.net/english/index.shtml), using BestBot

+Details: these games use no god power, other AI always starting first, both with random initial positions.
+Mine was running at 800 rollouts per move (50 for degraded version), Ai Ai was set with a timelimit of 15+15sec/move (about 900k iterations on my computer).

+The training has been fully done on CPU, check [my repo](https://github.com/cestpasphoto/alpha-zero-general) and [this ReadMe](https://github.com/cestpasphoto/alpha-zero-general/blob/master/santorini/README.md).

-The UI also propose "undervolted" settings: instead of exploring 400 future positions, it explores 200 or 50 or 10 of them to reduce strength.
-If AI was trained with these lower numbers, it could have been stronger but that wasn't the purpose.
+The UI also propose "undervolted" settings: instead of exploring 800 future positions, it explores 200 or 50 or 10 of them to reduce strength.

+### Speed

+About 5 to 10sec per turn when using AI native level.
+See other details in (#common-technical-details).
+You can find higher performance application on this [repo](https://github.com/cestpasphoto/alpha-zero-general), requiring you to install python and many other modules.

 ## Online wordle solver